GenomicsAotearoa/long-read-assembly/docs/pages/day3c_phased_assemblies_in_action.md

 We&rsquo;ll do the alignments with [MashMap](https://github.com/marbl/MashMap)
 ([Kille _et al._ 2023](https://doi.org/10.1101/2023.05.16.540882)).
 This should
-take ~25 minutes with 4 CPUs and should use <4 GB RAM.
+take ~25 minutes with 4 CPUs and should use &lt;4 GB RAM.
+With 16 CPUs, it should take ~4 minutes and will use &lt;8 GB RAM.
 This command is the same as the one you ran earlier, except that this time it is on haplotype2 and the percent identity threshold is lower, which should help us recruit alignments in the satellites on chrY.
+We&rsquo;ll use pre-computed results to avoid needing to wait for the job to complete, but this is what the command would look like:

-!!! terminal "code"
+!!! terminal "view, but do not run this code"

     ```bash
     module purge